 Career Opportunities in Engineering Management

 Graduates of Michigan Tech's MEM program are prepared for managerial roles in a technology market environment.
-According to the Bureau of Labor Statistics, the median annual wage for engineering managers was $140,760 in May 2018.
+According to the Bureau of Labor Statistics, the median annual wage for engineering managers was nearly $150,000 in May 2020.

 MEM Grads Work as:

 - Managers of engineering, operations, manufacturing, maintenance, or quality

 - Technical project manager